sudomateo/terraform-training/course/04-Provisioners/README.md

 In this section, you will learn how to do the following:

 - Describe what provisioners are and when to use them.
-- Use the `local-exec`, `remote-exec` and `file` provisioners.
+- Use the `local-exec`, `remote-exec`, and `file` provisioners.
-- Use the `null_resource` to execute provisioners without a resource.
+- Use the `null_resource` resource to execute provisioners without a resource.
 - Describe alternatives to provisioners.

-## What are Provisioners?
+## What Are Provisioners?

-Provisioners are used to extend Terraform by executing processes on the local machine running Terraform or on the remote resource provisioned by Terraform.
+Provisioners are used to extend Terraform by executing processes on the local machine running Terraform or on remote hosts provisioned by Terraform.

-### Provisioners are a last resort
+### Provisioners Are a Last Resort

 Terraform's declarative model works well with managing immutable infrastructure.
 However, some infrastructure requires a more imperative